What do NEP and LEP stand for?

-As the interpreting profession evolves and develops into a recognized and important contributor to the healthcare industry, proficiency speaking a foreign language is really merely the starting point of the healthcare Interpreters professional development.
-Much like the ability to read legal books does not automatically mean a person can practice law, the healthcare interpreter must have adequate training to effectively serve as the vital linguistic and cultural link to the limited English proficient patient.
-The professional must begin their career with a firm grasp of medical terminology, human organs and systems, their functions, how major diseases affect the body, as well as a general understanding of how medical groups, HMO's, hospitals and clinics manage their patients.
+As the interpreting profession evolves and develops into a recognized and important contributor to the healthcare industry, proficiency speaking a foreign language is merely the starting point of a healthcare Interpreters professional development.
+The healthcare interpreter must have adequate training to effectively serve as the vital linguistic and cultural link to the limited English Proficient patient.
+The professional must begin their career with a firm grasp of medical terminology, human organs and systems, how major diseases affect the body, as well as a general understanding of how medical groups, HMO's, hospitals and clinics service patients.

-Apart from bilingual competency, a Healthcare Interpreter must learn: how to address both patient and provider, where to sit, when to interrupt if necessary, fully understand and comply with HIPAA regulations and confidentiality issues, to employ professional boundaries, to tailor their interpreting to the circumstance and to manage pre-appointment protocols.
-These and many other skills are now recognized as the requisite knowledge base necessary for best business practices in our field.
+Apart from bilingual competency, a healthcare Interpreter must learn how to: address both patient and provider, when to ask for clarification, fully understand and comply with HIPAA regulations, employ professional boundaries, tailor their interpreting to the circumstance, and manage pre-appointment protocols.
+The crucial skills identified above and many others are now recognized as the requisite knowledge base necessary for best business practices in Interpreting industry.

 What is a Target Language?
 What is a Source Language?